iotexproject/iotex-token-metadata/README.md

 - symbol (required)
 - decimals (optional, xrc20's default is 18)

-IoTeX Explorer (https://iotexscan.io/) and ioPay (http://iopay.iotex.io/) will include the mapping in their apps.
-It is still in progress.
+IoTeX Explorer (https://iotexscan.io/) and ioPay (http://iopay.iotex.io/) will include the metadata in their apps.
+All IoTeX ecosystem apps are welcome to support the metadata together.

 ## Add a new token